GRE 2025: Check Exam Price, Registration, Mock Tests, and Prep Tips

 GRE Score Sending

-After receiving the score, applicants will get the Scoreselect option to send test scores GRE to the graduate schools where they want to pursue any course.
-This Scoreselect option is available in both General and Subject Tests.
-After getting a good score on GRE exam test, it is completely dependent on the candidate whether to send it to the university or not.
-After the test day, you need to pay a fee to send your scores and you can choose from the following options:
+After receiving the score, applicants will get the Score Select option to send GRE test scores to the graduate schools where they want to pursue a course.
+This Score Select option is available in both GRE General and GRE Subject Tests.

 • Most Recent: Send your scores from your most recent test.

-GRE Preparation Books
+Best GRE Preparation Books

 GRE Preparation Tips

 Candidates pursue different kinds of classroom or in-person courses for GRE preparation.
-Usually, the candidates take around 2-4 months before the scheduled date.
-To perform the best, candidates must target the score first.
-Here are a few GRE preparation tips to help you during your GRE preparations:
+Usually, the candidates take a preparation time of 2-4 months before the scheduled date.
+To perform their best, candidates must target the score first.

 • Get your hands on authentic study materials and practice papers.

-• Understand the contextual meaning of GRE words
+• Understand the contextual meaning of GRE words.

 • Reading different types of analytical non-fiction works will help candidates

-• While solving sentence equivalence and text completion questions, read the passage thoroughly
+• While solving sentence equivalence and text completion questions, read the passage thoroughly.

 GRE Sample Papers

-GRE Verbal Practice Test
+GRE Verbal Reasoning Practice Papers

 You must solve GRE quant practice papers to improve your critical and logical reasoning skills.

-GRE AWA Samples
+GRE AWA Practice Papers

-In order to enhance your argumentative skills, practicing GRE AWA papers can be the best hack.
+To enhance your argumentative skills, practicing GRE AWA papers can be the best hack.

 FAQs